-For centuries, Portugal's aristocracy considered Sintra the perfect place to escape from Lisbon.
+For centuries, Portugal's aristocracy considered Sintra — just 15 miles northwest of Lisbon — the perfect place to escape from city life.
 Now tourists do, too.
 Sintra is a mix of natural and man-made beauty: fantasy castles set amid exotic tropical plants, lush green valleys, and craggy hilltops with hazy views of the Atlantic and Lisbon.
-For centuries, Sintra — just 15 miles northwest of Lisbon — was the summer escape of Portugal's kings.
-Those with money and a desire to be close to royalty built their palaces amid luxuriant gardens in the same neighborhood.
+It was the summer escape of Portugal's kings, and those with money and a desire to be close to royalty built their palaces amid luxuriant gardens in the same neighborhood.
 Lord Byron called this bundle of royal fancies and aristocratic dreams a "glorious Eden," and even though it's mobbed with tourists today, it's still magnificent.
-Also consider checking out Europe's westernmost tip (at Cabo da Roca) and nearby resort towns.
+With extra time, explore the rugged and picturesque westernmost tip of Portugal at nearby Cabo da Roca.